 Currently, Doshi has shown that the local honey is effective in laboratory cultured MRSA samples, and the research group has received FDA approval to move forward with clinical trials.

 Patients are still needed to complete the study, and Dr. Joseph Pope, family practitioner, and Dr. R. Stephen Rankin, a pediatrician, are encouraging those eligible for the study to contact Pinon Family Practice at 505-324-1000.
-The study needs about 60 patients total.
+To date, the study has currently involved seven patients, however, approximately 30 to 40 patients are still needed to complete the study.

 MRSA is a staph bacterium that doesn’t respond to the first-line antibiotics that usually cure this type of staph infection.
 While people are often fearful of MRSA, it is actually far more common and present in everyday life than realized.
 It can be found on a door handle, just like other known bacteria and viruses, but is difficult to treat.